• 📩 Subscribe to our free newsletter

 Do you know a Mississippian you believe deserves some public recognition?
 Nominate them for a potential Person of the Day story at mfp.ms/pod.

 We report the facts without partisan bias.
-We listen deeply.
-We take our time to get it right.
-We fact-check because accuracy matters to families, communities, and all Mississippians and expats.
+We ask hard questions.
+We take the time to get it right.
+And we remain committed to serving Mississippians with ethical, independent journalism rooted in accountability and truth.

 Tagged: civic engagement, Oktibbeha County, person of the day, Starkville